• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 • Phone number: 800.543.9220

 There is a $20 application fee.
 This can be exchanged for 10 hours of social work, making the treatment completely free.
-It is decided during a preliminary examination what kind of dental work is needed, which might be implants.
+During a preliminary examination, it is determined what kind of dental work is needed, which may include implants.

 Volunteers of GBaS do not treat any issues caused by neglect (such as cavities and gum disease) or fix any previous dental work.
-They focus on injuries to the smile zone, which took place at least a year ago.
+They focus on injuries to the smile zone that occurred at least a year ago.
 Exceptions are made if the abuser is in prison, jail, or deceased.

 The applicant must also fulfill several requirements.
 This includes meeting with at least one of the following: